It has proven to be the right decision for WebProof to establish itself in the U.S. market.

 WebProof’s software eliminates reliance on email.
 Categorized primarily as a platform for project management, file sharing and collaboration, it is centrally located in the cloud for all users.
 Customers are typically companies in the graphics industry, and use the tool to work cooperatively with their clients.
 When a company wants to make a sales brochure or newsletter, the advertising agency presents a draft in WebProof’s software, which can be commented on by all.
 The advertising agency can then make all corrections and adjustments directly online, after which the customer can approve the individual pages.
 When everything is approved, the file is packaged automatically and sent to press, or produced as a digital magazine.
 In the process, all parties can avoid confusion regarding the document’s latest version and work can progress seamlessly through a unique overview.

 “On average, companies can cut production time in half by working in the cloud, as opposed to navigating a sea of endless emails.
 This efficiency, which has been perpetuated by word-of-mouth, is therefore the largest source of new customers for us,” says Jan Adeltoft.
-This is the case for users in the United States, among them LEGO, Toys”R”Us, and many other well-known brands.
+This is the case for users in the United States, among them The LEGO Group, Toys”R”Us etc. and many other well-known brands.

 “We already have a wide range of major customers in Europe, including some of the largest retail chains, so we are an incredible force in optimizing the graphic process.
 No other tools on the market provide all-in-one software capabilities that offer project management, online proofing, online editing of InDesign files, and auto production of hardcopy into digital catalogs” says Jan Adeltoft.
 He continues: